Febronianism: Reception of Febronianism

-It will be seen that the views of Febronius had but little originality.
+The views of Febronius were not original.
 In the main they were those that predominated in the Council of Constance and the Council of Basel in the 15th century; but they were backed by Hontheim with such a wealth of learning, and they fit so well into the intellectual and political conditions of the time, that they found a widespread acceptance.
 The identity of Febronius was known in Rome almost as soon as it was published; but it was some years later, in 1778, that Hontheim was called to retract.
 Meanwhile, no steps were taken against Hontheim personally, who was well known in Rome.